AB-infosec/Projects/tryhackme/ir_and_forensics/splunk.md

 This search looks for failed login attempts (EventCode 4625) in the "security" index, counts the occurrences by source IP, and filters results to show only those with more than 10 attempts.

 ## Rooms
-Here's an improved version of the Splunk room documentation:

 ---

 ## Splunk Room: **Benign**